vercel/next.js/examples/with-i18n-next-intl/README.md

 This example uses [next-intl](https://github.com/amannn/next-intl), a minimal, but complete solution for managing internationalization in Next.js apps.

+## Features

+- 🌟 I18n is an essential part of the user experience, therefore this library doesn't compromise on flexibility and never leaves you behind when you need to fine tune a translation.
+Messages use the proven [ICU syntax](https://formatjs.io/docs/core-concepts/icu-syntax) which covers interpolation, numbers, dates, times, plurals, ordinal pluralization, label selection based on enums and rich text.
+- ⚔️ Based on battle-tested building blocks from [Format.JS](https://formatjs.io/) (used by `react-intl`), this library is a thin wrapper around high-quality, lower-level APIs for i18n.
+- 💡 A hooks-only API ensures that you can use the same API for `children` as well as for attributes which expect strings.
+- 🚀 Integrates with both static as well as server side rendering.

 ## Deploy your own

 Deploy the example using [Vercel](https://vercel.com):